 It is in fact a small city of about 37,000 inhabitants, covering an area of only 2.02km2.
 Most of the residents are not Monegasque, it seems there are even over 139 different nationalities residing there.
 Most of the residents are French and Italian, partly because of the proximity to both borders, but there are also many British.

-The race track is renowned for its tight turns and difficult driving conditions, and is always a formidable test for even the most experienced drivers.
+The race track home to the historic Grand Prix is renowned for its tight turns and difficult driving conditions, and is always a formidable test for even the most experienced drivers.
 The presence of the harbor along the circuit, allows the beautiful and super-luxurious yachts to become real floating hospitality from which guests can watch the race.
 In the evening, they are then transformed into super-exclusive locations for the coolest parties of the season.
 The list of celebrities coming to Monte Carlo for the Grand Prix is truly unique, and has made this race the most glamorous and exclusive Grand Prix of the entire season.

 Which F1 drivers live in Monaco?

 Many Formula 1 drivers live in Monte Carlo, along with many very famous sportsmen, great champions of the past and various high income celebrities.